sacdallago/biotrainer/README.md

 C=number of classes (e.g. 13)

 - residue_to_class --> Predict a class C for each residue encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxLxC
+- residues_to_class --> Predict a class C for all residues encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxC
 - sequence_to_class --> Predict a class C for each sequence encoded in a fixed dimension D. Input BxD --> output BxC

-Work in Progress:
-- residues_to_class --> Predict a class C for all residues encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxC
+- sequence_to_value --> Predict a value V for each sequence encoded in a fixed dimension D. Input BxD --> output BxV
 ```

 ## Configuration file options